JD Supra European Union

 Latest documents

-- EU Emergency Response Update – Key Policy & Regulatory Developments No. 107
+- EU Geopolitical Risk Update - Key Policy & Regulatory Developments No. 121

-This regular alert covers key regulatory developments related to EU emergency responses, including in particular, to COVID-19, Russia’s war of aggression against Ukraine, and cyber threats.
+This regular alert covers key policy and regulatory developments related to EU geopolitical risks, including in particular, economic security, Russia’s war against Ukraine, health threats, and cyber threats.
 It does not purport to provide an exhaustive overview of developments.
-Please see Publication below for more information.

 Featured documents